Leecns/Outline/README.md

 <h2 align="center">Outline Admin</h2>

 Outline Admin is a web interface for the Outline Manager API, providing a simple and user-friendly UI for managing VPN servers.

-## Features
+## Added Features

-Outline Manager features +

 - Ability to set expiration date for Access Keys
 - QR Code for access keys

 Feel free to contribute and make this project better!

 ## Installation - Docker

 Before proceeding with the installation of Outline Admin, ensure that `docker` and `docker-compose` are installed on your machine.
 Follow the instructions below:

 ```
 git clone https://github.com/AmRo045/OutlineAdmin.git